YMCA Hayo-Went-Ha Camps

 YMCA Hayo-Went-Ha Camps is an arm of the State YMCA of Michigan which administers a pair of camps in northwestern Michigan.
 Started in 1904 with the founding of YMCA Camp Hayo-Went-Ha for Boys, the organization provides year round outdoor activities.
 The primary focus of both camps is the summer program, which offers two to four-week, single gender camp experiences for children in 3rd through 11th grades.
 Other functions include outdoor education and challenge course retreats for local schools and cross-country skiing.

+The arches on the veranda of the Boathouse, a building near the center of camping activity that houses waterfront activities, the camp store, a common area.
+The Boathouse, constructed in 1907, is the oldest standing building at the Hayo-Went-Ha and is a recognizable symbol of the camp.

+The camp's name is a variant of Hiawatha, legendary founder of the Iroquois Confederacy.

 YMCA Camp Hayo-Went-Ha for Boys

 Camp Hayo-Went-Ha for Boys lies in Central Lake Township in Antrim County, Michigan along the northeastern shore of Torch Lake (Antrim County, Michigan), occupying 640 acre on a cape called Hayo-Went-Ha point.
 Founded in 1904 by the State YMCA of Michigan, the camp has operated continuously as a summer camp for boys between 4th and 11th grades.
-Buildings on the boys camp have been named for generous donors and past campers including Bonbright Lodge given my a Flint Industrialist, the Dow Building and the Stanley S. Kresge Lodge.
+Buildings on the boys camp have been named for generous donors and past campers including Bonbright Lodge given by a Flint Industrialist, the Dow Building and the Stanley S. Kresge Lodge.

+Summer programs

+The camp offers overnight programs for different age groups ranging from finished 3rd grade to 11th grade and 2 or 4 week programs.
+These programs will go on various trips ranging from an overnight stay in the meadow on camp property for the youngest or 3 weeks of exploring the Alaskan wilderness for the oldest boys.
+Each group is categorized with a unique name under 3 divisions: